Skip to content

 See Build with AI for the full guide and prompt cookbook.

-Now that you’ve seen Hyperstack in action, where you go next depends on what you’re building:
+Now that you’ve seen Arete in action, where you go next depends on what you’re building:

-Using an existing on-chain program that has a Hyperstack stack?
+Using an existing on-chain program that has a Arete stack?

 Have your own on-chain program and want to stream its data?